Qafny: A Quantum-Program Verifier: Qafny Design Principles: Locus, Type, and State

 The \qafny type system maintains simultaneity through the type-guided state rewrites, formalized as equivalence relations (\Cref{sec:type-checking}).
 Other than the locus qubit position permutation introduced above, the types associated with loci in the environment also play an essential role in the rewrites.
-As shown above, a quantum entanglement's scope can be expanded during computation. \Cref{fig:background-circuit-analogy} provides a typical scenario appearing in many quantum algorithms, where qubits in the blue part are added to the orange part one by one.
-In each loop-step in \Cref{fig:background-circuit-example-proof}, a $\tnort$-typed qubit ${x[j]}$ is split from locus ${x[j,n)}$ and moved to the end of the $\tcht$-typed locus ${x[0,j)}$.

-In \qafny, a locus represents a possibly entangled qubit group, so locus splits and joins represent entangled-state splits and joins, which commonly appear in quantum algorithms.
-Splits and joins of states, of type $\tcht$, are considered hard problems \footnote{The former performs a Cartesian product, while the latter is at least $\mathit{NP}$-hard, both unsuitable for automated verification. }.
-Fortunately, the two operations appearing in most quantum algorithms usually happen between a $\tnort$/$\thadt$ and an $\tcht$ type state; such patterns are managed as type-guided equations in \qafny, suitable for automated verification. \qafny associates any state predicate (\Cref{sec:semantics-proof}), representing a state $\varphi$, with a type environment $\sigma$ by sharing the same domain, i.e., $\dom{\varphi}=\dom{\sigma}$.
-Thus, the environment rewrites ($\preceq$) happening in $\sigma$ mesh with the state rewrites in $\varphi$.
-For example, the bottom proof step of \Cref{fig:ghz-proof} transforms locus $x\srange{0}{j}$ in $\sigma$ to locus $\kappa$ ($x[j\sminus 1]\sqcupplus x\srange{0}{j\sminus 1}\sqcupplus x[j]$) above it, and the state rewrites in the pre-condition predicate happen accordingly as (rewrites from left to right):
+In \qafny, a locus represents a possibly entangled qubit group.
+From the study of many quantum algorithms \cite{qft-adder,ChildsNAND,mike-and-ike,shors,1366221,Rigolin_2005,10.5555/1070432.1070591,ccx-adder}, we found that the establishment of an entanglement group can be viewed as a loop structure of incrementally adding a qubit to the group at a time, representing the entanglement's scope expansion; as the analogy in \Cref{fig:background-circuit-analogy}, qubits in the blue part are added to the orange part one by one.
+This behavior is similar to splits and joins of array elements if we view quantum states as arrays.
+However, joining and splitting two $\tcht$-typed values are hard problems \footnote{The former is a Cartesian product; the latter is $\ge$ $\mathit{NP}$-hard, both unsuitable for automated verification. }.
+Another critical observation in studying many quantum algorithms is that the entanglement group establishment usually involves splitting a qubit in a $\tnort$/$\thadt$ typed value and joining it to an existing $\tcht$ typed entanglement group.
+We manage these join and split patterns type-guided equations in \qafny, suitable for automated verification.
+The GHZ example above (\Cref{fig:background-circuit-example-proof} line 5) is an example of $\tnort$ and an $\tcht$ type state split and join, where in each loop-step in \Cref{fig:background-circuit-example-proof}, a $\tnort$-typed qubit ${x[j]}$ is split from locus ${x[j,n)}$ and moved to the end of the $\tcht$-typed locus ${x[0,j)}$.
+Details are in \Cref{sec:type-checking}.